RV Rental in New Zealand

 As I'm from the UK I have previously used a UK company called Questor that covered me whilst driving in New Zealand.
 The daily rate worked out at around $15US per day which was a lot less that what the campervan rental company offered for their 'No Risk' option.
 Just do a search online for campervan excess insurance and see what you find.
 Remember to read the policy carefully to see what it covers.

-If you plan on renting a Campervan in New Zealand, then chances are that you're a visitor to those countries.
+If you plan on renting an RV in New Zealand, then chances are that you're a visitor to those countries.
 Therefore you need to need to consider the way in which you pay.
 Now, if you decide not to take out the rental company's insurance policy you will be forced to put down the $3000 bond on your credit card.
 In doing this your bank or credit card provider is likely to apply a rather unfavourable exchange rate.
-When you return the campervan undamaged and the bond is credited back to your card your provider is going to apply a different exchange rate.
+When you return the RV undamaged and the bond is credited back to your card your provider is going to apply a different exchange rate.
 Now the difference between the exchange rates may not appear much on paper but it could end up costing you over $300.
 Be warned!

 New Zealand isn't a huge country, but in the South Island especially it can be sparsely populated and sometimes to get to some of the special sites of NZ you have to get a long way from civilisation.
 The last thing you want is to have some kind of emergency in the middle of nowhere and not be able to call for help.
 Take a phone!